TheForgotensoul/Object_detection_python/README.md

   </a>
 </p>

-> Object detection in Real time, from video footage and from imgaes using pre-trained models.
+> Object detection in Real time, from video footage and from images using pre-trained models.
 This repository is completed buit using Opencv and python 3.8.

 ### 🏠 [Homepage](https://github.com/TheForgotensoul/Object_detection_python)